Reuters team wins 2014 'Oz Prize'

-A team from Bloomberg News has won the 2013 Osborn Elliott Prize for Excellence in Journalism on Asia, a $10,000 cash award, given annually, that recognizes the best example of journalism about Asia during the calendar year.
+NEW YORK, April 24, 2014 — A team from Reuters has won the 2014 Osborn Elliott Prize for Excellence in Journalism on Asia, a $10,000 cash award, given annually, that recognizes the best example of journalism about Asia during the calendar year.

-In addition to the Bloomberg News team, the jury made three citations for reporting excellence:
+In addition to the Reuters team, the jury made five citations for reporting excellence:

 Affectionately nicknamed the "Oz prize," the Osborn Elliott Prize for Excellence in Journalism on Asia honors the late Osborn Elliott, a legendary journalist and author.